-Managing Resources Provide leadership and direction across the portfolio of services for which responsible.
+Managing Resources Managing Resources Provide leadership and direction across the portfolio of services for which responsible.
 Strategic leadership in the planning, commissioning and delivery of services is effectively provided.
 The services are led by professional, motivated and effective management teams.
 The performance of the Heads of Service is effectively managed.
 Deficiencies and underperformance are actively resolved.
 Heads of Service and their management teams lead, actively support and deliver corporate initiatives.
 Effective team meetings take place.
 Ensure the effective financial management of the services Budgets are agreed. within the portfolio.
 Services are delivered within allocated budgets.
 Value for money is maximised.
 Regulatory and Council financial policy and procedural compliance is assured.
 Ensure the targets and objectives of the services for which Strategic plans within the services support the Council objectives responsible, result in the delivery of agreed Council strategies, policies and desired outcomes.
 Policy direction is translated into service outcomes. strategies, policies and desired outcomes.
 Service and business plans are developed, communicated, cascaded and monitored.
 Robust performance and quality management, reporting, governance and audit systems and procedures enable services to be monitored and managed effectively.
 High performance against all external measures is achieved.
 Executive / Executive Members are advised on actual or potential under achievement and plans for improvement.
 Action plans are developed, implemented and delivered.
 Compliance with all relevant legislation, policies and procedures is ensured.
-Operate strategically across the whole Council to ensure the Internal and external organisational boundaries do not impede the delivery of the Councils aims and priorities.
+Operate strategically across the whole Council to ensure the Internal and external organisational boundaries do not impede the delivery of effective deployment of resources. the Councils aims and priorities.
+Ensure appropriate organisation structures and processes are developed and implemented.
 Resources are effectively and efficiently deployed to achieve Council objectives.
 Appropriate organisation structures and processes are developed to meet organisational requirements.
+Ensure the successful implementation of health and safety legislation, policies and practices.
 There is a proactive and positive culture of health and safety.
 The organisation meets its statutory health and safety requirements.
 Strategic risks are effectively managed